Strategic Design and Management

 - Résumé: Submit a brief résumé or curriculum vitae summarizing your academic qualifications, work experience, volunteer or community work, travel, exhibitions, public speaking, or any other experiences relevant to your field of study, including dates and positions held.
 Please also note any special language or computer skills that you have.

 Statement of Interest and Intentions: Please outline your reasons for applying to this program.
 In what ways will you contribute to the subject matter of the program?
 You should include a thoughtful description of your background, tentative plan of study or area of inquiry in the field as you now envision it, your professional goals, and how this graduate program will help you realize those goals.
+Please be specific about why this program is a good match for your educational and professional goals.
 If you have not been enrolled as a student in the past five years, please address anticipated opportunities and challenges in pursuing the degree, and future career expectations upon completion of the program.
-(500-750 word limit.)
+(250-500 word limit.)

 - Recommendations: You are required to submit two letters of recommendation from faculty or people with whom you have worked professionally.
 Recommenders may submit recommendations online, and instructions are included with the online application.
 If preferred, the recommendation form may instead be sent by mail in a signed, sealed envelope.
 To send by mail, download the PDF recommendation form found in the online application, complete personal information, save the form, and forward to recommender for completion and submission.
 Applicants may also send signed and sealed recommendations to the Office of Admission using an Application Materials Cover Sheet.